ThaddeusWu/ScIsoX/README.md

 We gratefully acknowledge Wang et al. (2022) for making their single-cell multiomics data publicly available.
 The example datasets included in ScIsoX are derived from their publication:

-> Wang W, et al. (2022).
-Single-cell multiomics defines tolerogenic extrathymic Aire-expressing populations. *Science Advances* 8(1):eabg5369.
+> Wang F, et al. (2022).
+Single-cell architecture and functional requirement of alternative splicing during hematopoietic stem cell formation. *Science Advances* 8(1):eabg5369.
 DOI: 10.1126/sciadv.abg5369

 These datasets are used under the Creative Commons Attribution 4.0 International License (CC BY 4.0).